 This was a more difficult challenge than I’d expected.
 I do love things being all neat and tidy.
 You should see my color coded post-its.
 Still, much of the photography I do is of nature–and not that there isn’t a certain order to nature, but that’s not the type of “order” that the prompt seems to be asking for.

-Although this fractal tree hidden amongst real trees in Oxford certainly does capture the ideal order of nature.
+Although this fractal tree hidden among the real trees in Oxford certainly does capture the ideal order of nature.

 Urban photography, too, falls short of the lofty goal of order.
 Although I do like this scene outside the Met.
 Those umbrellas look like they should tip over but they stand in a neat little row instead.